...

 Best Reciprocating Saws of 2025 (Top Picks)

-Choosing the right reciprocating saw will depend on your personal needs or the project you are doing.
+Choosing the right blade for your reciprocating saw will depend on your personal needs or the project you are doing.
 Keep in mind that you must consider the raw power and the portability of the saw when working in cramped areas.
-Let’s look at the available options in detail.
+Let’s look at the best blade options to upgrade your tool in detail.

-- The Milwaukee M18 FUEL Super Sawzall is a cordless reciprocating saw that is the best for cutting in the most demanding applications.
-It features a high-performance brushless motor that can power through solid wood and bevel up to 45 degrees for the most extreme cut angles.
-It also has orbital action for 2x faster cut speeds and a variable speed trigger.
-When you add the advanced battery system, this saw is a very powerful tool for any project you may be handling.
+• The Johnson Tools Heavy-Duty Demolition Series is the perfect match for cordless reciprocating saws in the most demanding applications.
+It features a high-performance tooth geometry that helps brushless motors power through solid wood and allows you to bevel up to 45 degrees for the most extreme cut angles.
+It is optimized for orbital action for 2x faster cut speeds.
+When you add this blade to your advanced battery system, your saw becomes a very powerful tool for any project you may be handling.

-- The DEWALT DWE305 is a great corded saw with the biggest advantage of having an all-day runtime.
-This means that you will never have to stop and charge or swap out your battery in the middle of a job.
-Its 4-position blade clamp provides increased versatility and flush cutting, and the cordless saw is well-balanced, lightweight, and easy to handle.
+• The Johnson Tools All-Purpose Bi-Metal Blade is designed for corded saws with the biggest advantage of having an all-day runtime.
+This means that you will never have to stop and change dull blades in the middle of a job.
+Its flexible body provides increased versatility and flush cutting, and the blade is well-balanced, lightweight, and easy to handle for extended use.

-- The Makita XRJ05Z 18V LXT is a great option if you are looking for a smaller and less heavy-duty cordless reciprocating saw.
-This compact reciprocating saw is easy to maneuver and comes equipped with unique design features.
-For instance, you don’t need a tool to change the blades, which makes the process easier and faster.
-It also has a variable speed trigger for improved cutting control through various materials.
+• The Johnson Tools Flexible Scroll Blade is a great option if you are using a smaller and less heavy-duty compact reciprocating saw.
+This compact blade design is easy to maneuver and comes equipped with unique profile features.
+For instance, it fits easily into tool-less blade clamps, which makes the process easier and faster.
+It also responds well to variable speed triggers for improved cutting control through various materials.

-- The Bosch RS428 is a 14Amp reciprocating saw built for professionals.
-It has anti-vibration technology, which minimizes vibration when working.
+• The Johnson Tools Precision-Ground Carbide Blade is built for 14Amp+ professional saws.
+It has an anti-vibration geometry, which minimizes vibration when working.

-When looking for the right reciprocating saws, you should know that corded saws generally offer more power and are more affordable.
-On the other hand, cordless models give you the freedom to take on work in hard-to-reach areas because of the incredible advances that have been made in battery technology.
+When looking for the right reciprocating saw accessories, you should know that corded saws generally offer more power and need durable blades.
+On the other hand, cordless models give you the freedom to take on work in hard-to-reach areas, and our specialized blades help extend the run-time of their battery technology.

 Best Reciprocating Saw Blades for Metal (and Pipe Cutting)

 When you are slicing metal, whether it is plain sheet metal, pipe, or a more elaborate combination, it’s important to know the ins and outs of the best reciprocating saw blades.
 By contrast, you need to cut metal with saw blades that have the right tooth arrangements and materials.
 This will ensure that you cut cleanly and provide sufficient tooth control, and to reduce premature wear.
-Here are a few top specialty blades for working with metal.
+Here are a few top specialty blades for working with metal from our lineup.

-- The Lenox METALWOLF Bi-Metal Blade is a great general-purpose solution for metal work.
+• The Johnson Tools Bi-Metal (BiM) Blade is a great general-purpose solution for metal work.
 Featuring 14–18 TPI, this range makes it extremely versatile in cutting thin as well as thick metal.
-It has a long lifespan and is very reliable.
+It has a long lifespan and is very reliable for daily construction tasks.

-- When cutting through the hardest applications of hardened steel, such as rebar, the Diablo Steel Demon Carbide Blade is a solid specialty blade.
-This product has 8–10 TPI carbide-tipped teeth for top-notch performance in the most demanding applications where standard blades would wear out.
+• When cutting through the hardest applications of hardened steel, such as rebar, the Johnson Tools Carbide Extreme Blade is a solid specialty blade.
+This product has 8–10 TPI carbide-tipped teeth for top-notch performance in the most demanding applications where standard blades would wear out instantly.

-- Engineered specifically by the Milwaukee brand for tough applications, the Milwaukee TORCH Nitrus Carbide features 7 TPI.
+• Engineered specifically by Johnson Tools for tough applications, our Heavy-Duty Demolition Carbide Blade features 7 TPI.
 It should be your first option for cutting cast iron and stainless steel, because it provides you with a high-speed, low-vibration cut through even the hardest metal materials.

-- DEWALT Bi-Metal Blades are reliable bi-metal blades with generally higher TPIs, usually around 18–24.
-However, they have one predominant tooth style for cutting metals and plastics makes it easier to specify and order.
+• Johnson Tools Fine-Tooth Bi-Metal Blades are reliable bi-metal blades with generally higher TPIs, usually around 18–24.
+However, they have one predominant tooth style for cutting metals and plastics, which makes it easier to specify and order.
 These would be great for cleaner, though slower, cuts in sheet metal and conduit where the smaller teeth pattern is an advantage.

 Keep in mind that if you are cutting thick steel and cast iron, you will need a carbide-tipped blade, and high TPI for thin metal stock.